 California’s Best Wrongful Death Experts

-In California, a lawyer may be called to assist after a number of different incidents.
-We have handled cases involving car accidents, dog bites, slips and falls, bicycle and pedestrian accidents, medical malpractice situations, among many others, including those resulting in a death claim.
+In California, a lawyer may be called to assist after a number of different accidents.
+We have handled cases involving car accidents, dog bites, slips and falls, truck accidents, bicycle and pedestrian accidents, medical malpractice situations, among many others, including those resulting in a death claim.

 Schedule a call with one of our attorneys to begin.
 During our call, our lawyers will analyze your claim to determine if you have a case.
 Generally, if your loved one died as a result of another person’s negligence, then you may be owed substantial compensation.
 Not everyone is permitted to file a lawsuit arising out of the death of another.
-Only those who are directly affected by the death may file a lawsuit – including an immediate member of your family and surviving children or spouses.
+Only those who are directly affected by the death may file a wrongful death lawsuit – including an immediate member of your family and surviving children or spouses.